nicfv/Me/docs/blog/posts/2024-09-27-ca-license-plate-3.md

 | `Y`       |  $13$ |
 | `Z`       |  $14$ |

 Notice that characters can be anything, including punctuation.
-Some license plates might not allow this, but this is for example's sake.
+Some license plates might not allow this, but a guy can dream.
 As another example, let's define a shorter alphabet with only 5 characters, and call it "alphabet \#2", or $A_{2}$:

 | Character | Value |
 | --------- | ----- |